gpt-engineer-org/gpt-engineer/ROADMAP.md

 Volunteer work in any of these gets acknowledged.

 ### Repository ergonomics
-- [ ] Set up automatic AI/LLM based PR review
+- [ ] Set up automatic PR review for all PRs (based on AI)

 ### Ad hoc experiments
-- [ ] Microsoft guidance, and benchmark if this helps improve performance
+- [ ] Try Microsoft guidance, and benchmark if this helps improve performance